-ASPeN services was designed to overcome obstacles in the buying decision such as large capital commitment, length of implementation, and the scarcity of time for Healthcare Information Systems personnel to implement new systems.
+The ASPeN services were designed to overcome obstacles in the buying decision such as large capital commitment, length of implementation, and the scarcity of time for Healthcare Information Systems personnel to implement new systems.
 Streamline Health believes that large IDN's and smaller healthcare providers are looking for this type of ASP application because of the ease of implementation and lower entry-level costs.
 Streamline Health believes its business model is especially well suited for the medium to small acute care facility marketplace as well as the ambulatory marketplace and is actively pursuing remarketing agreements, in addition to those discussed below, with other Healthcare Information Systems and staff outsourcing providers to distribute Streamline Health's workflow solutions.

 Generally, revenues from systems sales are recognized when an agreement is signed and products are made available to end-users.
 Revenue recognition related to routine installation, integration and project management are deferred until the work is performed.
 Revenues from consulting, training, and application-hosting services are recognized as the services are performed.
-Revenues from shortterm support and maintenance agreements are recognized ratably over the term of the agreements.
+Revenues from short-term support and maintenance agreements are recognized ratably over the term of the agreements.
 Billings to customers recorded prior to the recognition of the revenue are classified as deferred revenues.
 Revenues recognized prior to progress billings to customers are recorded as contract receivables.

-In 2002, Streamline Health entered into a five year Remarketing Agreement with IDX Information Systems Corporation, which was acquired by GE Healthcare, a unit of the General Electric Company in January 2006.
-Under the terms of the Remarketing Agreement, IDX was granted a non-exclusive worldwide license to distribute all Streamline Health workflow software including accessANYwareTM, Coding Workflow, and ASPeN application-hosting services to IDX customers and prospective customers, as defined in the Remarketing Agreement.
-The Agreement has an automatic annual renewal provision and, after the initial five year period, can be cancelled by IDX upon 90 days written notice to the Company.
-The Company believes that the agreement will be renewed and will not be terminated.
+In 2002, Streamline Health entered into a five year Remarketing Agreement with IDX Information Systems Corporation, which was subsequently acquired by GE Medical Systems, a unit of the General Electric Company in January 2006.
+Under the terms of the Remarketing Agreement, IDX/GE was granted a non-exclusive worldwide license to distribute all Streamline Health workflow software including accessANYwareTM, Coding Workflow, and ASPeN application-hosting services to its customers and prospective customers, as defined in the Remarketing Agreement.
+The Agreement has an automatic annual renewal provision and, after the initial five year term, which ended January 30, 2007, can be cancelled by IDX/GE upon 90 days written notice to the Company.
+The Company has no reason to believe that the agreement will not continue to be renewed annually or will be terminated.

-Under the terms of a Remarketing Agreement with IDX (now part of GE Healthcare), Streamline Health records this revenue when the products are made available to end-users.
-Royalties are remitted to Streamline Health based upon IDX sublicensing Streamline Health's software to its customers.
-Thirty percent of the royalty is due 45 days following the end of the month in which IDX executes an end-user license agreement with its customer.
-The remaining seventy percent of the royalty is due from IDX, in varying amounts based on specific milestones, 45 days following the end of the month in which a milestone occurs.
+Under the terms of the Remarketing Agreement, Streamline Health records this revenue when the products are made available to end-users.
+Royalties are remitted to Streamline Health based upon GE sublicensing Streamline Health's software to its customers.
+Thirty percent of the royalty is due 45 days following the end of the month in which GE executes an end-user license agreement with its customer.
+The remaining seventy percent of the royalty is due from GE, in varying amounts based on specific milestones, 45 days following the end of the month in which a milestone occurs.